tempertemper/www.tempertemper.net/src/site/resources/2015-03-24--the-three-golden-rules-of-sending-marketing-emails.md

 There are 3 types of emails you can send:

-1. **Conversational**: These are the type of emails you'll usually send from your email mailbox.
+1. <b>Conversational</b>: These are the type of emails you'll usually send from your email mailbox.
 Asking a client or customer a question; that kind of thing.
 Written by a human being (you!).
-2. **Transactional**: These are triggered automatically when when a visitor to your website or a user of your service needs them.
+2. <b>Transactional</b>: These are triggered automatically when when a visitor to your website or a user of your service needs them.
 They're usually pre-written templates and serve a definite purpose.
 A good example would be a payment confirmation email when you order something online.
-3. **Group**: These are emails you send to a group of people.
+3. <b>Group</b>: These are emails you send to a group of people.
 Typically something like a newsletter or promotional email of some sort.

 It's the **third type** of email—group email—I'll be homing in on here.
 We should probably flesh out the description a little bit…